What Helps With Period Cramps? 19 Things To Try, According To OB/GYNs

 Doctors say eating a healthy diet with nutritious foods may be helpful for relieving period cramps.
 Consider adding these options into your regular rotation when it's that time of the month:

-Salmon is packed with omega-3 fatty acids, which help to tamp down inflammation in your body.
+Salmon is packed with omega-3 fatty acids, which help to tamp down inflammation2 in your body.
 "Omega-3s can reduce period cramps due to blocking prostaglandins," says Jennifer Lew, M.D., an OB/GYN at Northwestern Medicine Kishwaukee Hospital.
 While you don't need to eat salmon every day, trying to have a serving when your prostaglandin levels are at their highest—at the start of your period—may help you get some relief.

 Dark green leafy vegetables